ALib C++ Library

 Type-specific format specification strings are allowed only with the Python-like syntax of format strings.
 The Java-like formatter does not provide a feature of "embedding" custom format specifications in the format string.

-The function has three parameters: besides the box that it is invoked on and the target string to write to, it receives a string that provides type-specific information about how the contents is to be written.
-This format specification is fully type and implementation specific and has to be documented with the specific function's documentation.
+The function has three parameters: besides the box that it is invoked on and the target string to write to, it receives a string that provides type-specific information about how the contents are to be written.
+This format specification is fully type- and implementation-specific and has to be documented with the specific function's documentation.

 We want to implement a format string that starts with character 'C', 'F' or 'K' to specify celsius, fahrenheit or kelvin and a following integral number that specifies the fractional digits of the output.